rweigel/stats/hw.md

 ## Counting

 1. By hand, solve problem 38. in Chapter 2. of Devore.
 See Piazza for a copy of this chapter.
+(Save as `HW2_1_1.pdf` or `HW2_1_1.md`)
 2. Use Python to check your answer by simulating many experiments in which 3 bulbs are randomly selected and then computing the ratios requested in parts a.--d. of the problem statement.
 This will not be an exact answer, but as you increase the number of experiments, this approximate answer should become closer to your answers found by hand.
+(Save as `HW2_1_2.py`)

+_Update from Discord_: Technically parts a-c ask for drawing three bulbs, so inclusion of part d in the above does not make sense.
+So just use the simulation to check your answers to parts a-c, but you are encourage to use a simulation to check your answer to part d.

 ## Bayes' Theorem

 2% of people age 50--60 who participate in routine screening have colon cancer.
 80% of people with colon cancer will test positive.
 9.6% of of those without colon cancer will also test positive.
 A person in this age group had a positive test in a routine screening.
 What is the probability that they actually have colon cancer?

 Draw diagrams and be prepared to explain your answer to the class.
 If you do not know how to solve this analytically, come up with a simulation to give an approximate answer.

+(Save as `HW2_2.pdf` or `HW2_2.md`)